-One administrator will be assigned as the primary evaluator for any specialists whose assignments include three or more buildings or who are assigned less than half-time to any building.
-The designated administrator will set the goals with the specialist in coordination with other building administrators and with input from the appropriate supervisor.
+One administrator will be assigned as the primary evaluator for any specialists whose assignments include three two or more buildings or who are assigned less than half-time to any building.
+The designated administrator will set the goals with the specialist in coordination with other building administrators and with input from the appropriate supervisor complete the goal setting process with the licensed staff member, as outlined in the District Professional Development and Evaluation Program.

 Observations from all administrators will be turned over to the designated administrator for final evaluation.
-In the event of conflicting assessments of a shared specialist, the Assistant Superintendent shall be responsible for reconciling the differences.
+In the event of conflicting assessments of a shared specialist, the Assistant Superintendent or designee shall be responsible for reconciling the differences.
 This is not to infer that a composite evaluation will result, but only that all parties shall understand the nature of the difference.